jinjiaKarl/CS-E4160/openvpn/README.md

 In summary, while Static Key Authentication is simpler to set up and configure, it may not be suitable for environments that require a higher level of security and user-level authentication.

-Another simpler way is to securely obtain a username and password from a connecting client, and to use that information as a basis for authenticating the client.
-It is also possible to disable the use of client certificates, and force username/password authentication only.
-It uses client-cert-not-required may remove the cert and key directives from the client configuration file, but not the ca directive, because it is necessary for the client to verify the server certificate.

 ## 3. Configuring the VPN server